Thank you for considering a piano donation to our organization.

 - Verifying that your donation will be tax deductible

 Why donate your piano to us?
-To assist our non-profit mission of supporting piano education for individuals with limited or no access to a piano.
+To aid our non-profit purpose of promoting piano education.

 Who donates pianos to us?
 People who understand and appreciate the life value of learning to play the piano.
 Some have played the piano for years but, because of moving or downsizing, now lack the space for a piano.
 Others are settling the estates of parents who are no longer able to play but want their piano to aid in the cultural enrichment of others.